 Sensors are devices that convert physical values into electrical signals.
 This course will provide practical information on diversified subjects related to the operation principles, design and use of various sensors.
 Established and novel sensor technologies as well as problems of interfacing various sensors with electronics are discussed.
-Design of interfacing various sensors with electronics and implementation of intelligence at the sensor level are discussed.
 Fall, 3 credits, grading ABCF.